xdmushui/partner-center-sdk/develop/get-a-customer-s-utilization-record-for-azure.md

 ## <span id="Response"></span><span id="response"></span><span id="RESPONSE"></span>Response

 If successful, this method returns a collection of [Azure Utilization Record](azure-utilization-record.md) resources in the response body.
+In some cases, the Azure utilization data is not yet ready in a dependent system and this method will return an HTTP Status Code 204 with a Retry-After header.

 **Response success and error codes**